bluepylons/Boston/Boston - Current design/CNC version/README.md

 The CNC version of Boston now uses the [S-series Unified Daughterboard](https://unified-daughterboard.github.io/#/db-spec-s), and is meant for use with PCB revisions V0.8 and newer.
 Various vendors sell this daughterboard, such as [Cannonkeys](https://cannonkeys.com/products/unified-s1-daughterboard-and-molex-cable) and [RNDKBD](https://rndkbd.com/products/unified-daughterboard?variant=42772031242474).
 You can also find manufacturing files for it on their website.

 Note that older PCBs (V0.6.1D and older) were meant to be used with the the older C3 Daughterboard, which as a different connector (a JST SM connector instead of a Molex PicoEZmate connector).
 You may need to find or make an adapter cable if you are using a V0.6.1D or older PCB with a case meant for the S1 Daughterboard.
-You can buy a
+Cannonkeys includes a Molex to JST adapter cable with their Unified S1 daughterboard.

 ### Unified Daughterboard Cable